guenthertom/stata-crashcourse/_sources/README.md

 ## 🔍 How You'll Learn

-The course is divided into nine units.
+The course is divided into 9 units.
 Each unit works with a combination of slides, videos and exercises.

 - 📄 Slides serve as the script - read them before watching the video.
 - ▶️ Videos are hosted on YouTube.